NA-MIC/ProjectWeek/PW33_2020_GranCanaria/Projects/CustomizedGUIDiabeticFoot/README.md

 1. Integration of the cameras in Plus toolkit or 3d Slicer module.
 1. Face some challenges:
    1. Performance relation with 3D Slicer and Plus toolkit in real time
-   1. Running and stoping Plus server from 3D Slicer
+   1. Running and stopping Plus server from 3D Slicer
    1. The image definition is not adjustable
    1. The error when the Slicelet-based aplication is closed
    1. Saving the images (orientation) in several format files (PNG, TIFF, DICOM)